CommonJS Module Resolution

 const pkgDir = path.dirname(require.resolve('lodash/package.json'));

 When the resolution algorithm finds a file, it calls fs.realpathSync() on the path before using it as the cache key.
-Symlinks get resolved to their real targets.
+Symlinks are resolved to their real targets.

 /home/app/node_modules/my-pkg -> /opt/packages/my-pkg

-You can disable realpath resolution with -preserve-symlinks.
+--preserve-symlinks disables realpath resolution for this purpose.
 With that flag, the symlink path itself becomes the cache key.
-Two symlinks to the same file become two separate module instances, each with their own exports object.
-That flag exists mainly for edge cases where the file's apparent location matters - some module systems expect __dirname to match the symlink location, not the target location.
+Two symlinks to the same file become two separate module instances, each with its own exports object.
+The flag exists mainly for cases where the file's apparent location is significant, including module systems that expect __dirname to reflect the symlink location rather than the target location.

-There's also -preserve-symlinks-main, which applies the same logic only to the main entry script (the file you pass to node).
+--preserve-symlinks-main applies the same idea only to the main entry script, the file passed to node.
 Without this flag, node /path/to/symlink.js resolves the symlink before determining __dirname for the entry module.
 With it, __dirname reflects the symlink's location.
 Both flags are rare in practice.
 Most codebases never need them.
-But if you're working with npm link or pnpm and seeing unexpected module duplication (two instances of the same package, causing instanceof checks to fail across them), understanding the symlink resolution step is the key to diagnosing it.
+But if npm link or pnpm produces duplicate module instances, for example causing instanceof checks to fail across what looks like the same package, the symlink resolution step is where to look.

 Inside Module._resolveFilename